tmuras/moosh/www/commands/index.md

 db-stats
 --------

-Shows the total size of the Moodle database and the biggest tables.
+Shows the total size of the Moodle database, the top 3 biggest tables and tables: log, grades, grades history.
-With -H or -j options the sizes will be shown in bytes (ie "286720" instead of "280KB").
+With -H, -j or -e options the sizes will be shown in bytes (ie "286720" instead of "280KB").

+Using extended option (-e) it shows all tables.

 Example 1: Show me basic database statistics, formatted for human consumption.